rburton/teamcollab/docs/pricing.md

 > The ChatGPT model is gpt-3.5-turbo.

 # Grok
 To create three pricing plans for Team Collab, a platform that enables group conversations with AI personas powered by the gpt-3.5-turbo model, we need to consider the system's functionality and usage patterns.
 Team Collab allows users to send messages in a chat setting, where up to 10 AI personas—each an expert in a specific area—respond based on specific triggers: being named, answering relevant questions, or replying to group-wide prompts.
-Every 10 messages, the conversation is summarized per persona to manage the LLM's context window, and responses are delivered in JSON format, including notes and action items.
+Every 10 messages, the conversation is summarized per assistant to manage the LLM's context window, and responses are delivered in JSON format, including notes and action items.
 A typical conversation involves 1,000 user-sent sentences, with each sentence being of average length for researching ideas.
 Below, I’ll outline the pricing plans based on this structure, focusing on usage limits that align with the system’s costs and user needs.

 ### Cost Estimation
 The primary cost driver is the token usage of gpt-3.5-turbo, which processes both input and output tokens.
 Let’s break this down:

 - **User Messages**: An average sentence for researching ideas is about 15-20 words.
 Assuming 90 characters per sentence (including spaces), and using the rule of thumb that 1 token ≈ 4 characters, each sentence is approximately 25 tokens.
 For each message, the LLM receives the user’s sentence (25 tokens) plus a summarized conversation from each of the 10 personas.
-Assuming each persona’s summary is concise, around 100 tokens, that’s 10 × 100 = 1,000 tokens.
+Assuming each assistant’s summary is concise, around 100 tokens, that’s 10 × 100 = 1,000 tokens.
 Total input per message: 1,025 tokens.
 - **LLM Output**: On average, 2-3 personas respond per message, each with a 50-token response (e.g., 2-3 sentences).
 For 3 responders, that’s 150 tokens, plus 50 tokens for JSON structure, notes, and action items, totaling 200 output tokens per message.
 - **Cost per Message**: Using hypothetical rates of $0.001 per 1,000 input tokens and $0.002 per 1,000 output tokens:
     - Input: 1,025 × $0.001 / 1,000 = $0.001025
     - Output: 200 × $0.002 / 1,000 = $0.0004
     - Total: $0.001425 per message
-- **Summarization Costs**: Every 10 messages, each persona’s summary is updated.
-Input includes the current summary (100 tokens) and the last 10 messages (10 × 25 = 250 tokens), totaling 350 tokens per persona.
+- **Summarization Costs**: Every 10 messages, each assistant’s summary is updated.
+Input includes the current summary (100 tokens) and the last 10 messages (10 × 25 = 250 tokens), totaling 350 tokens per assistant.
 Output is a new 100-token summary.
 For 10 personas: 3,500 input tokens and 1,000 output tokens per summarization event.
 Cost: (3,500 × $0.001 / 1,000) + (1,000 × $0.002 / 1,000) = $0.0055.
 With 1,000 messages, there are 100 summarizations, costing 100 × $0.0055 = $0.55.
 - **Total Conversation Cost**: For 1,000 messages: (1,000 × $0.001425) + $0.55 = $1.425 + $0.55 = $1.975, rounded to $2 per conversation.

 A typical conversation (1,000 messages) costs approximately $2, providing a baseline for pricing.